juxor/afaq/markdown/secC2.md

 with the existence and the height of a 'sacrifice of abstinence.'
 Interest, in exceptional cases, is received where there has been no individual sacrifice of abstinence.
-High interest is often got where the sacrifice of the abstinence is very trifling -- as in the case of [a] millionaire \-- and 'low interest' is often got where the sacrifice entailed by the abstinence is very great.
+High interest is often got where the sacrifice of the abstinence is very trifling -- as in the case of [a] millionaire -- and 'low interest' is often got where the sacrifice entailed by the abstinence is very great.
 The hardly saved sovereign which the domestic servant puts in the savings bank bears, absolutely and relatively, less interest than the lightly spared thousands which the millionaire puts to fructify in debenture and mortgage funds.
-These phenomena fit badly into a theory which explains interest quite universally as a 'wage of abstinence.'"_ [Eugen von Bhm-Bawerk, **Capital and Interest**, p.
+These phenomena fit badly into a theory which explains interest quite universally as a 'wage of abstinence.'"_ [Eugen von Bohm-Bawerk, **Capital and Interest**, p.
 277]

 All in all, as Joan Robinson pointed out, _"that the rate of interest is the